-Depreciation of property and equipment / Depreciation of property and equipment was \$0.2 million in Q1 2012 and \$0.2 million in Q1 2011.
+Depreciation of property and equipment / Depreciation of property and equipment was \$0.2 million in Q2 2012 as compared to \$0.2 million in Q2 2011 and were \$0.5 million in 1H 2012 as compared to \$0.5 million in 1H 2011.

 Other income (losses) / Change in fair value of warrant liability / In conjunction with equity and debt financing transactions in 2011 and an equity private placement that closed on February 29, 2012, we have issued common share purchase warrants.
 We are accounting for the warrants under the authoritative guidance on accounting for derivative financial instruments indexed to, and potentially settled in, a company's own stock, on the understanding that in compliance with applicable securities laws, the registered warrants require the issuance of registered securities upon exercise and do not sufficiently preclude an implied right to net cash settlement.
-Each balance sheet date the warrants are revalued using the Black-Scholes model and the change in value is recorded in the consolidated statement of operations and comprehensive loss.
+At each balance sheet date the warrants are revalued using the Black-Scholes model and the change in value is recorded in the consolidated statement of operations and comprehensive loss.

-The aggregate increase in value of our common share purchase warrants in Q1 2012 was \$0.5 million.
-The increase is largely a result of the increase in the Company's share price from the last balance sheet date of December 31, 2011.
+The aggregate decrease in value of our common share purchase warrants in Q2 2012 was \$0.6 million.
+The decrease is largely a result of the decrease in the Company's share price from the previous balance sheet date of March 31, 2012.

-We expect to see future changes in the fair value of our warrant liability and these changes will largely depend on the change in the Company's share price and the impact of any common share purchase warrant exercises.
+We expect to see future changes in the fair value of our warrant liability and these changes will largely depend on the change in the Company's share price and any change in our assumed rate of share price volatility.